-This year’s theme will be “The Web and the Digital Divide“.
-We aim to facilitate a reflective debate that should include the people at the “other” side of the digital divide, whose voices are all too often ignored.
+This annual Symposium “Perspectives on ICT4D” aims to gather a broad community of researchers and practitioners to discuss and reflect on barriers and paradigms that hamper information sharing for billions of people in the world.
+With this event we want to facilitate a reflective debate that should include the people at the “other” side of the digital divide, whose voices are all too often ignored.

 Registration is required, for participation.